 However, you can keep the wallet anonymous with a little planning.
 At first, you need to create usernames (known as pseudonyms) to use the service by which the service recognizes you, without giving your identity away.

 You can create email accounts without providing any personal details and then use those disposable and anonymous email addresses to access services.
 Also, use different wallets for different types of transactions to make tracing links back to you difficult, if not impossible.

 Use the VPNs to prevent anyone tracing your Bitcoin payments through your IP address.
 Your transactions are identified by the VPN server’s IP address, not yours.
 But, VPN services can keep track of your activities.
 The simple solution to this is to pick a service that keeps no logs.

 Let’s now take a look at the 4 top VPN service providers for Bitcoin payments:

 It is no doubt the best VPN when you consider service over other things, and you can use ExpressVPN with Bitcoin payment.
 Not only it’s easy to use, but ExpressVPN download speeds are also fast in comparison to others.
 Based in the British Virgin Islands, it keeps minimal activity logs.
 You can read our detailed ExpressVPN review in a separate post.

-Although IPVanish has a no logs policy, its base in the US concerns many users when it comes to privacy.
+Although IPVanish has a no-logs policy, its base in the US concerns many users when it comes to privacy.
 However, it manages the entire infrastructure itself without the involvement of third parties.
-Unlike many others, IPVanish VPN is also torrent friendly and has a good pricing structure.
+Unlike many others, IPVanish VPN is also torrent friendly and has a reasonable pricing structure.

-Private Internet Access VPN (or PIA, in short) is one of the best services when it comes to prices; coupled with strong encryption and plenty of servers around the world.
-It has a poor customer support though.
+Private Internet Access VPN (or PIA, in short) is one of the best services when it comes to prices, coupled with strong encryption and plenty of servers around the world.
+It has poor customer support, though.
 So you should better opt for the 7-day money-back guarantee.
 Download PIA on all the intended devices and make sure it runs as expected.